AlexKnowsIt/Udemy_Deals_signup/README.md

 ## Requirements

 You need to set up selenium webdriver with geckodriver for Firefox for this programm to work.
+(For a tutorial visit https://www.lambdatest.com/blog/selenium-firefox-driver-tutorial/#Download&Setup)

 ## Usage